Skin Cancer Treatment

 What Are Your Skin Cancer Treatment Options?

 Following your skin cancer treatment, our physicians will also recommend that you practice preventative measures to keep the skin cancer from returning.
 Applying gracious amount of sun block and wearing clothing like hats, sun glasses and long-sleeves will keep the sun from harming the skin.

-One of the most important measures you can take is to see your physician regularly for a skin examination, which will help you both keep tabs on your health and prevent cancer from appearing and/or spreading.
+One of the most important measures you can take is to see your physician regularly for a skin examination, which will help you both keep tabs on your health and prevent cancer spots from appearing and/or spreading.